BRIDGETON TOWNSHIP, PA

 In 2009, EPA initiated a fourth removal action to address high concentrations of trichloroethene, also known as trichloroethylene or TCE, in indoor air at the single-family residence on the site through a migration pathway known as “vapor intrusion.”
 Vapor intrusion occurs when organic hazardous substances, such as TCE, volatilize from the dissolved phase in groundwater into the gaseous phase and migrate upward and into overlying structures.
 The residence is located within the Former Source Area, a region about 20 or 25 acres in size in the central part of the Site where the releases of hazardous substances occurred and concentrations of contaminants of concern (COCs) in groundwater remain high.
 Groundwater contaminated with high concentrations of TCE enters two sumps in the basement, and for reasons largely related to the older construction of the residence, accumulates in basement air and subsequently, the indoor air of the living space above.
 TCE is one of 19 COCs selected in the remedy, and presents an acute risk at low concentrations in indoor air.
 Measures taken between 2009 and 2014 significantly reduced the concentrations of TCE in indoor air of the residence, but a potential risk may still exist for women of child-bearing years in certain conditions.
 In January 2019, EPA completed upgrades to basement sumps and an air exhaust system that successfully mitigated TCE concentrations in indoor air to acceptable risk levels.

 EPA has also overseen upgrades made by the parties performing the cleanup to the existing groundwater extraction and treatment system.
 The first phase of upgrades began in 2017.
 As part of this phase, the larger of the two man-made ponds was drained to permit more effective control of groundwater.
 Afterward, a second interceptor trench was installed and additional extraction wells were drilled to address incomplete capture from former source areas at the origin of the Southern Plume.
 The land was regraded to reflect the original drainage patterns and Eastern cottonwoods were planted to promote the restoration of the land as a wooded wetland.
-The second phase will address potential incomplete capture near the origins of the Northern and Access Road plumes.
-This work is scheduled to begin in November 2019.
+The second phase began in November 2019 and is addressing incomplete capture near the origins of the Northern and Access Road plumes.
+This work is scheduled to continue through the summer of 2020.

 What Is the Current Site Status?